 Carlos learns Spanish

 All sentences in Spanish have two specific parts: EL SUJETO (the subject) and EL PREDICADO (the predicate).
 Next, we will analyze in detail both parts of the sentence in Spanish

 El sujeto or the subject in Spanish is the person, animal or thing that performs the action expressed by the verb.
 To understand this more clearly, let’s analyze these two examples of simple sentences:

 First, it is really important that you can recognize the main verb or action in a sentence.
 For instance, in the previous example, the main verb is VIVIR (to live).
 By itself, the verb VIVIR cannot be considered a sentence, but when we conjugate it and say “Vive en Taiwán”, then we can say it is one.
 To identify the subject, always ask ¿QUÉ?, ¿QUIÉN?
 O ¿QUIÉNES? perform the action in the sentence.
 Taking this into account, for this specific sentence we would ask: “¿Quién vive en Taiwán?”
 (Who lives in Taiwan?) – “MARCOS”.
 By making this question, we can tell MARCOS is the subject of the sentence.

 Alicia encontró al conejo.

 Alicia found the rabbit

-In the case of the second sentence, we should simply ask: “¿Quién encontró el conejo?”
-(Who found the rabbit?)
-The answer would be “Alicia”, that is, the subject of the second example.
+As for the second sentence, we should simply ask: “¿Quién encontró el conejo?”
+(Who found the rabbit?) to find the subject.
+The answer will be “Alicia”, and that would be the subject of the second example.